Joocheol2018/python-training/chapter2.md

 xp: 100
 skills: 2
 ```
-Use the "print" command to print the line "Hello, World!".
+Perhaps the most well-known statement type is the if statement.
+For example:

 `@instructions`